 Having fun, helping in the community

 We’ve taken on a number of practical projects around Romsey and enjoy working for the benefit of the community.
-We’ve made planters, fixed shelves, decorated rooms, and repaired play equipment for various local organisations that help the young, old and families.
+We’ve made planters, fixed shelves, decorated rooms, and repaired play equipment - all for local organisations that help the young, old and families.
 We’ve helped at the Mayor’s picnic, the relay marathon and other community events.
-We run a monthly RepairShed where people bring in small items for for repair.
-So far some 100 people brought in around 150 items - and we've repaired 85% of them.
-RepairShed is on the first Saturday in each month starting again on October 5th.
+On the last Saturday of each month we run a RepairShed where people bring in small items for for repair.
+So far some people have brought in around 150 items - and we've repaired 85% of them.
 Please for a list of recent projects.
-And we also have active social events such as bowling, fishing and walking football.

 For more news for our Facebook page.

 Using recycled wood, we have also started making bird, bug and bat boxes for sale, and they are proving very popular.
-Watch out for our stall at various local events.
-The big event for us in 2019 will be the construction of our social extension.
-Next to the workshop, this will be a place for tea and chat, games, and talks.
+Watch out for our stall at various local events such as the Ampfield Village Hall market.
+The big event for us in 2019 was the construction of our social extension.
+Next to the workshop, it's a place for tea and chat, games, and talks.
+And we also have active social events such as bowling, fishing, an art group and walking football.
 Watch our latest video from Southampton Local TV

 Men's Sheds started over 20 years ago in Australia.
 Part of a national movement, there are now over 400 sheds in the UK with close to 40 in Hampshire.
 Here in Romsey we've built our workshop on the site of the Romsey School (to the left by the front gates), and we're building a social extension.
 Our membership is growing rapidly and is now close to 40.
 And we're always keen to welcome new members.